A cervical biopsy is a procedure to

 - The healthcare provider may numb the area using a small needle to inject medicine.

-- He or she may use forceps (tenaculum) to hold the cervix steady for the biopsy.
-You may feel some cramping when the tenaculum is put in place.
+cervix steady for the biopsy.
+You may feel some cramping when it’s put in place.

 - The provider will send the tissue to a lab for testing.